codacy/docs/docs/organizations/managing-security-and-risk.md

 To access the dashboard, select an organization from the top navigation bar and select **Security and risk** on the left navigation sidebar.

-The dashboard includes five areas:
+The main area of the dashboard includes five panels:

 -   **Total:** all open items
 -   **Due soon:** open items within 15 days of their deadline